ludocode/pottery/README.md

 ```

 It is trivial to implement these functions as wrappers to our `string_set_map`.
 See the implementation of this in the full example [here](examples/pottery/string_set/).

+### Additional Examples

+There are more examples in the [`examples/`](examples/pottery/) folder and many more that stll need to be written.
+Have a look at what's there so far to learn more ways you can use Pottery.